BA (Hons), Dip Couns. MBACP

 - Initial telephone enquiry and consultation is free of charge

-- Home visits £45-£50 depending on location (price confirmed on request)
+- Home visit price depending on location (price confirmed on request)

-- Concession fee (face to face and online only) £20 for students or unemployed.
+- Concession fees (online only) £30 for retired persons, students or unemployed.

-Due to COVID-19 restrictions, all appointments are via zoom.
+Due to COVID-19 restrictions, most appointments are currently done online via zoom.
+However, a restricted number of face-to-face appointments are now available